 Janssen New Horizons program

-PFSCM administers the forecasting, order and shipment process to individual recipient program countries and collaborates with Imperial Health Sciences to assure timely and secure delivery of Janssen’s contribution to recipient countries, thereby improving access to pediatric HIV medicines for children experiencing HIV treatment failure.
+PFSCM administers the forecasting, order and shipment process to individual recipient program countries and collaborates with Imperial Health Sciences to ensure the timely and secure delivery of Janssen’s contribution to recipient countries, thereby improving access to pediatric HIV medicines for children experiencing HIV treatment failure.

 The New Horizons: Advancing Pediatric HIV collaborative, was formed by the Janssen Pharmaceutical Companies of Johnson & Johnson in 2014, with expert input from many stakeholders involved in pediatric HIV care, treatment and prevention.
 The collaborative aims to address the need for lifesaving third-line antiretroviral drugs in sub-Saharan Africa and least-developed countries and to strengthen the public health approach to care and treatment for adolescents and children living with HIV.